tonyzhao-jt/LLM-PQ/README.md

 | <a href="https://dl.acm.org/doi/10.1145/3627535.3638480"><b>Poster</b></a> | <a href="https://arxiv.org/abs/2403.01136"><b>Full Paper</b></a>｜
 </p>

+2025.7.4: To release a vLLM-compatible version in the next few weeks..

 ---

 - LLM-PQ argues that the assumption of **infinite requests** in LLM serving is not necessarily valid.